 As you box up your dresser, leave out a few changes of clothes.
-Whether you arrive before your moving truck or your travel outfit gets dirty, you’ll want extra clothes on hand.
+Whether you arrive before your moving truck, you need another layer, or your travel outfit gets dirty, you’ll want extra clothes on hand.
 Depending on your work situation, consider packing your work ensemble in your vehicle as well.
 It is especially important to pack extra:

 - Undergarments and socks